ultima-ib/ultima/pyultima/README.md

 ds.ui()
 ```

 You can also wite Rust native Custom calculators measure which wouldn't be bounded by GIL!
-Checkout documentation
+Checkout the [userguide](https://ultimabi.uk/ultibi-frtb-book/).

 ### DataSources - In and OutOf memory
 We provide aim to support different sources of the data.